 From Mercury retrograde station until Mercury’s inferior conjunction to the Sun

-The last phase is great to “analyze” what you did in the first three phases and see how the outcome can lead to an even better outcome, to be initiated in the next cycle.
+The last phase is great to “analyze” what you did in the first three phases and see how the outcome can lead to an even better outcome, to be initiated in the next Mercury cycle.

 Mercury cycles last for almost 4 months.
 It is well known that the ideal timeline for a project is from 3 to 4 months.
 This is enough time to delve into a topic, do your research, test and build, and then analyze your outputs.

 Anything that goes beyond 4 months loses momentum or becomes the point.2 version of the previous project.

 Take your time to focus on a project you want to undertake.
 Follow these 3 steps to identify your project and plan it according to the Mercury cycle:

 You want to identify something in between, a project you could complete in 3 to 4 months.

-2) For more guidance look in your natal chart to see in which house the Mercury cycle starts – for example, if it starts in your 2nd house you may want to start a project to generate a new source of income, if it falls in your 4th house you may want to do home improvement, in your 6th house you may want to start a diet and so on.
+2) For more guidance look in your natal chart to see in which house the Mercury-Sun conjunction falls in your chart – for example, if it falls in your 2nd house you may want to start a project to generate a new source of income, if it falls in your 4th house you may want to do home improvement, in your 6th house you may want to start a new diet and so on.